INS Mysore (D60): Libya, 2011

 On 26 February 2011, Mysore deployed with the amphibious transport dock to the Mediterranean Sea under Operation Safe Homecoming to evacuate Indian citizens from Libya in the aftermath of the turmoil from the 2011 Libyan civil war.
 They carried their full air wings and a contingent of Marine special forces.

 Indian Ocean, Independence Day Weekend 2011

 On 12 August 2011, the Indian Navy discovered an Iranian cargo vessel, Nafis-1, was off course.
 After two days of surveillance, it was suspected that the ship was hijacked by pirates.
 On 14 August, Mysore was called in to intercept the ship.
 The crew of nine hijackers, frightened after seeing Mysore, did not attempt any resistance.
 A helicopter with nine MARCOS Marines on board was sent to detain the suspects.
 The pirates' automatic assault weapons were found hidden in storage aboard the hijacked vessel.

 Persian Gulf, 2014

 On 27 June 2014, Mysore deployed to Persian Gulf to evacuate Indians from Iraq during 2014 Northern Iraq offensive.
 During the operation, she was accompanied by the frigate which deployed to the Gulf of Aden.

+IFR 2026

+INS Mysore participated at the International Fleet Review 2026 held at Visakapatanam.

+Samudra Laksamana 2026

+INS Mysore participated in the 4^{th} edition of Samudra Laksamana at Lumut Naval Base, Malaysia with the Royal Malaysian Navy ships KD Lekir and KD Gagah Samudera from 9 to 12 September 2026.